Which trends offer opportunities on the European coffee market?

 The major production standards in coffee are:

 Smaller certification schemes also gain more visibility in Europe, addressing issues such as biodiversity.
-An example is bird-friendly certified coffee, which is currently mostly available in the United Kingdom, as most importers and roasters are located there.
+An example is bird-friendly certified coffee, which is currently mostly available in the United Kingdom, where most importers and roasters using this certification are located.

 - Refer to our study on sustainable coffee for more information on trends, figures and developments in this market.